Davis & Hoss, PC

 Lee Davis, Bryan Hoss, Janie Varnell are committed to serving the community

 where we live and base our law practice.
 We are proud to partner with

 a number of important organizations that serve Tennessee families in useful

-the Chattanooga Boys Choir, ArtsBuild, and the Siskin Foundation.
+serves on the board of the Chattanooga Boys Choir, ArtsBuild, and the

 Facing charges?
 We can defend you.